pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_generate_from_local.hbs.md

 # Tanzu accelerator generate-from-local

-Generate a project from local or registered accelerator or accelerator fragments.
+Generate a project from local files and registered accelerators or fragments.

 ## Synopsis

-Generate a project from a combination of local files and registered accelerators/fragments using provided options and download project artifacts as a ZIP file.
+Use local files and registered accelerators or fragments to create a project, and download the project artifacts as ZIP files.

 Options values are provided as a JSON object and match the declared options that are specified for the accelerator used for the generation.
 The options can include `projectName` which by default is